xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </div>

-<p>which will render as:</p>
+which will render as:

 :::info
-<p>The special text for the note</p>
+The special text for the note
 :::

 ## Debugging problems {#markdown_debug}

-<p>When Doxygen parses the source code it first extracts the comments blocks, then passes these through the Markdown preprocessor.
+When Doxygen parses the source code it first extracts the comments blocks, then passes these through the Markdown preprocessor.
 The output of the Markdown preprocessing consists of text with <a href="/web-doxygen/docs/pages/commands/#cmd_intro">special commands</a> and <a href="/web-doxygen/docs/pages/htmlcmds">HTML commands</a>.
-A second pass takes the output of the Markdown preprocessor and converts it into the various output formats.</p>
+A second pass takes the output of the Markdown preprocessor and converts it into the various output formats.

-<p>During Markdown preprocessing no errors are produced.
+During Markdown preprocessing no errors are produced.
 Anything that does not fit the Markdown syntax is simply passed on as-is.
-In the subsequent parsing phase this could lead to errors, which may not always be obvious as they are based on the intermediate format.</p>
+In the subsequent parsing phase this could lead to errors, which may not always be obvious as they are based on the intermediate format.

-<p>To see the result after Markdown processing you can run Doxygen with the <span class="doxyComputerOutput">-d Markdown</span> option.
-It will then print each comment block before and after Markdown processing.</p>
+To see the result after Markdown processing you can run Doxygen with the <span class="doxyComputerOutput">-d Markdown</span> option.
+It will then print each comment block before and after Markdown processing.

 Go to the <a href="/docs/pages/lists/">next</a> section or return to the
  <a href="/docs/">index</a>.